 Petyr Baelish is the head of House Baelish, and the lord of an extremely minor holding.
 He’s popularly known as Littlefinger, and is a dear friend of Catelyn Stark’s.

 We’d name a few more but we’d rather not spoil the fun.
 There’s a week until the third episode of Season Six premieres, ample amount of time to binge watch the show, if you ask us.
 We hope the dummies guide helped you understand the gist of the story so good luck watching it!
-We’re sure you’re going to love it.
+We’re sure you’re going to love all the seasons of Game of Thrones.